 A PVR is basically a dedicated TV-recording box.
 The Sky+ box is one example, but you can buy PVRs compatible to almost any TV system, including Freeview, Freesat and YouView.
 The main feature that distinguishes these from DVD/HDD recorders is that they record exact copies of the original broadcast, meaning recordings look exactly the same as live TV.
 They also tend to be easier to use with regards to features like pausing live TV.
 Ultimately, if you're not bothered about recording programmes to DVD, you'll probably be better off with a PVR.

 Quantum dots are incredibly small nano-crystals, which are smaller than a billionth of a metre in size.
-These dots lie in front of a bright white LED backlight, and filter the light as it comes through.
+These dots lie in front of a blue LED backlight, and filter the light as it comes through.

 The size of each dot is related to the colour of light that the pixel emits, the amount of light that it produces and how often it is produced.